Update your Chromebook's operating system

 What information goes to Google when you update

-When your Chromebook checks for updates, it sends some information to Google, such as the computer’s version number and language.
+When your Chromebook checks for updates, it sends some information to Google, like the computer’s version number and language.
 This information isn't associated with you or your Google Account.

 If your system update won’t download, try the steps below.
 Test your Chromebook after each step to see if the problem is fixed.